Dual Degrees and Certificate-Granting Programs

-Students may apply for joint degrees with other divisions of the University.
+Students may apply for dual degrees with other divisions of the University.
 The student must gain acceptance to each degree program separately.
-The following joint degrees are the most popular:
+The following dual degrees are the most popular:

 - International Relations: A student may earn both the J.D. and the A.M. degree in International Relations in eleven quarters.